 How do you connect it to your phone?

 The earbuds use Bluetooth 5.0 firmware and take just a few moments to pair to your phone.
 Press and hold the power button for a few seconds, and a voice prompt will notify you of the earbuds’ pairing status.
 From there, select the LG Tone Style SL5 from your phone’s Bluetooth menu.
 There’s also a quick pairing option, which isn’t the same as NFC pairing.
 To quick pair the headset, hold the power button for a few seconds and keep the headset within a meter from the desired source device.
 A prompt will appear on your smartphone asking to pair with the Tone Style SL5.

 Unfortunately, high-quality Bluetooth codec support is limited to AAC, but there exists a range of neckband earbuds that do have aptX support.
-Multiconnect functionality isn’t supported either.
-To switch from your phone to a computer, you have to disconnect from the former before connecting to the latter.
-The manual process is a pain, but not necessarily a dealbreaker.
+Multipoint functionality is supported, however, so you can connect to two devices at a time with the SL5.

 What do they sound like?

 LG partnered with Meridian Audio to tune the LG Tone Style SL5 earbuds.
 Audio doesn’t come through as clearly as I expected, given the partnership.
 The hump in the frequency response chart, from pink to green, indicates that vocals take precedence.
 Male vocals sound particularly good with these earbuds and are 50% louder than cymbals.
 Bass frequencies are about as loud as guitar and piano harmonics, which is good for general listening but may not be enough for self-proclaimed bassheads.
 If that’s you, then you may want to take a moment and EQ your music.

 Passive isolation isn't great but awareness of surroundings helps keep you safe when walking down trafficked roads.